Free HIV Testing at the LGBTQIA Resource Center

-In partnership with Health Education & Promotion (HEP) at Student Health & Counseling Services (SHCS), we offer free HIV self-tests to UC Davis students.
+Did you know that free HIV self-tests are available from several local and national organizations?
 The test is an oral swab that provides results in 20-40 minutes - no blood!

 For more information about HIV self-testing, check out HIV Self-Testing: Guidance to Support Your Decision-Making.